-The Mineralogical Museum of Lavrion in Athens: The Mineralogical Museum of Lavrion was founded by the Society of Studies of Lavrion in September 1986.
-It is dedicated to the memory of A. Kordellas (1836-1909), who contributed a lot to the development of modern Lavrion city.
+The Mineralogical Museum of Lavrion in Athens: The Mineralogical Museum of Lavrion was founded by the Scientific Society of Lavrion in September 1986.
+It is dedicated to the memory of Andreas Kordellas (1836-1909), who contributed a lot to the development of modern Lavrion City.
 It is housed at a small, old building which is part of a metal-washing complex and constitutes a great exponent of the industrial architecture of the 19th century.

 The objective of the Mineralogical Museum is to enhance one of the most important aspects of the region's natural wealth.
 In fact, Lavrion is one of the most favored sites throughout the world when it comes to mineral variety and, in ancient times, there was the most important mine in all of Greece.

 The museum's collection consists of unique minerals from the Lavrio area, all in crystalline forms.
 In fact, about 610 types of minerals have been identified in Lavrion, which corresponds to about 15% of the world's recognized minerals!

 In the museum, visitors have the opportunity to admire 740 mineral samples belonging to 220 different minerals; among them, they will see aragonite, azurite, smithsonite, anabergite, ktenasite, spangolite, glaucocerinite, kapellasite, and takovite.

 The overall collection, though, exceeds 3,200 samples, thanks to its constant enrichment.

 There are many ways to reach the Mineralogical Museum of Lavrion from any location in Athens.